-Private-equity groups were behind a number of high-profile company collapses last year, including music group Allans Billy Hyde and tomato sauce brand Rosella.
+Private equity groups were behind several high-profile company collapses last year, including music group Allans Billy Hyde and tomato sauce brand Rosella.

 They follow collapses by apparel group Colorado, as well as bookstores Borders and Angus & Robertson, whose parent companies were also the projects of private equity until they collapsed, owing millions to their creditors.

 While the industry says the hardest times are over, insolvency experts believe many firms are working overtime to avert disaster, with more pre-financial crisis debt contracts coming up for renewal in the year ahead and the outlook for some sectors looking grim.